 Rafters are the most basic of roof support, both structurally and in reference to design.
 These structures are triangular, just like the outside appearance of your standard suburban house.
 The rafters’ main characteristics are the two exterior beams, which provide the most stability to the structure.
-It serves very much like a ribcage made up of 2x4s, which allows for the sturdy construction of a shingled roof.
+It serves like a ribcage made up of 2x4s, allowing for a shingled roof’s sturdy construction.
 There are spaces between the perpendicularly aligned wood planks, which allow room for insulation.
 The pros and cons of rafters are listed below.

 -Rafters are cheaper than trusses due to the simple structure they possess.
 Therefore, rafters are the more practical, affordable and less time-consuming choice when it comes to roofing.